quicwg/base-drafts/draft-ietf-quic-transport.md

 initial_max_streams_uni and initial_max_stream_data_uni.

 A server might provide larger initial stream flow control limits for streams than the remembered values that a client applies when sending 0-RTT.
-After receiving updated transport parameters, the client updates the flow control limits on all sending streams using the updated values of initial_max_stream_data_bidi_remote and initial_max_stream_data_uni.
+Once the handshake completes, the client updates the flow control limits on all sending streams using the updated values of initial_max_stream_data_bidi_remote and initial_max_stream_data_uni.